-Sue: This story had a great carpenter working on it.
-The panelling is gorgeous and those chairs are beautiful.
-It all looks fabulous.
+Sue: This story must have had a great carpenter working on it.
+The panelling is gorgeous, and those chairs are beautiful.
+It looks fabulous.

 Turlough and the Doctor discuss tactics in a corridor.

 Nicol: He’s alone with the Doctor right now.
-Why doesn’t he just pull out a knife and stab him?
+So why doesn’t he just pull out a knife and stab him?
 What’s he waiting for?
 What kind of assassin is he?

-Tegan notices that the ship is equipped with wetsuits.
+Tegan notices the ship is equipped with wetsuits.

-Sue: Maybe we’re on a submarine after all.
+Sue: Maybe we are on a submarine after all.
 A really big submarine.

 The Doctor consults the ship’s navigational charts.

-Sue: They are stars and planets, chick.
+Sue: They’re stars and planets.
 They’re on a spaceship, aren’t they?

-Less than thirty seconds later, Sue’s theory is proved correct.
+Less than 30 seconds later, Sue’s theory is proved correct.

 Sue: Excellent.
 That was a great start.
 I can’t wait to see what happens next.
 What about you, Nicol?

 Nicol: Yeah, it wasn’t bad.
-I can imagine the new series doing something very similar, only a lot quicker.top
+I can imagine the new series doing something similar, only quicker.

 With Nicol in bed – one of us has to hold down a proper job – Sue and I continue our journey towards Enlightenment.